A Complete Guide to Income Lifetime Mortgages in 2022

 5 Costs Associated with Income Lifetime Mortgages

-Like other lifetime mortgage schemes, before going ahead to take out a plan, it’s vital that you know the expenses associated.
+Like other lifetime mortgage schemes, before taking out a plan, it’s vital that you know the expenses associated with it.

-- The financial adviser’s3 fee – they help you set up your income lifetime mortgage plan.
+- The financial adviser’s3 fee – to help you set up your income lifetime mortgage plan.

-- An arrangement fee to the plan provider – to cover their administration and legal fees.
+- An arrangement fee – paid to the plan provider to cover their administration and legal fees.